microsoft/azure-dev-day/serverless/README.md

 ### Step 5.b Create a Function to receive Event Grid events

-Navigate to the Resource Group created previously, select the Function App, and create a new **Function->+Create**.
+Navigate to the Resource Group created previously, select the Function App, and create a new **Functions -> +Create**.

 - Development Environment: **Develop in portal**
 - Template: **Azure Event Grid trigger**